sayanee/archives/_posts/2007-07-16-making-powerful-presentations-by-yardley-kelly.md

 - a sense of direction
 - a sense of purpose
 - a sense of order
-- a sense of commitement
+- a sense of commitment
 - a sense of achievement
 - a sense of relief
 - a sense of occasion

->